Mobile app prototyping at Middle School: app mockups & 8th graders

 Download Justinmind and start prototyping apps today!

 It didn’t take her long to figure out what her kids really needed – a class that would hone their tech skills, tap into their creative curiosity and build business savvy into the mix.
 Justinmind was lucky enough to be Terry’s app prototyping tool of choice as she sought to introduce students to mobile app prototyping and solution-based product development.

 App mockups & innovation in Middle School

 Middle school is a great time to start exploring career options and setting kids up for future success in technology.
 Some US schools are ahead of the curve on the tech revolution, integrating changes in technology and science into their curriculum.
 Learning these skills stimulates students’ curiosity and creativity, and gives them vital skills for their digital futures.

-Terry decided to take a different approach to science and throw a little business into the mix.
-Being in Silicon Valley definitely invites you to think about business and innovation and merge it with science.
-The innovation part was key for the project as it allows kids to “do authentic research, because it isn’t that they have to discover new things, it’s that they have to understand what we already know and then move from there and find a new market, a new perspective.”
+Terry has striven to introduce students to science for 16 years, the last 6 of those at Miller.
+After realizing that the plain old science fair wasn’t working for her, she decided that what she really wanted to teach was science and innovation.
+After all, Miller Middle School is in Silicon Valley, the global nexus of business, innovation and science.
+The innovation part was key for Terry, as she wanted kids to do authentic research: “it isn’t that they have to discover new things,” says Terry.
+“It’s that they have to understand what we already know and then move from there and find a new market, a new perspective.”

-It is hands-on experience that will provide students with the skills to find resources to effectively implement an idea and turn it into a tangible product or service, while nurturing an interest in science, business and technology.
-Such a class would be structured to help students explore the science and tech fields and inspire them to see themselves as possible participants of those fields in the future.
+Terry created a hands-on experience that provides students with the skills to effectively implement an idea and turn it into a tangible product or service, while nurturing an interest in science, business and technology.
+Students explore the science and tech fields through app prototyping and product discovery, inspiring them to see themselves as active participants in the digital future.